Courses in Chinese Studies

 This course is a survey of China's history during the late imperial and modern periods.
 It begins with the founding of the Ming dynasty in the late 14th century and concludes with the present day.
 Of particular interest is the interplay of political, social, and intellectual history during this period.
 Only one version of A EAC 380 may be taken for credit.
 Prerequisite(s): junior or senior standing, or 3 credits in East Asian studies or history.

 A EAC 389 Topics in Chinese Literature, History, and Culture (3)

 This course will focus on a selected topic or major work of traditional or modern Chinese literature or history for intensive study.
+This course is conducted solely in English; knowledge of Chinese is not required.
 May be repeated for credit when content varies.
-Prerequisite(s): junior or senior standing, or permission of instructor.
+Prerequisite(s): A EAC 103, 170, 210, 211, or 212 or permission of the instructor.

 A EAC 423 Practicum in Teaching Chinese (2)

 This course is an introduction to the theory and practice of teaching Chinese as a foreign language, designed for those who contemplate a career teaching Chinese at the secondary or college level.
 Focus is on attaining practical experience through class observation and a supervised classroom practicum.
 Prerequisite(s): fluency in the reading, writing, and speaking of modern Chinese (Putonghua); permission of the instructor.

 A EAC 458 (= A HIS 458) New Orders in Asia (3)

 This class examines the international orders in place in Asia from the days of 19th century imperialism to the search for a 21st century post-Cold War order.
 The focus will be on political, cultural, and economic interactions among the three main East Asian powers: China, Japan, and the US.
 Prerequisite(s): junior or senior standing.

 A EAC 470Z (= A GOG 470Z) China After Deng Xiaoping (3)